 To make sure that you have really cleaned up all the temporary files, you can delete them manually.
 This can be done by following the steps below:

 Open the Start menu and click on the search bar.

 Type “%temp%” into the search bar and press enter.

-The Temp folder should open, showing any temporary files still remaining on your system.
+The Temp folder should open, showing any temporary files remaining on your system.

 Delete all of the files in this folder; if any are in use by another program just press skip.

 If you do not have antivirus software, then we strongly recommend that you get your hands on some.
-This will help to ensure that your computer has a continuous defence against infection.
-If you can keep you computer protected against viruses you are reducing the risk of a slow system.
+This will help to ensure that your computer has a continuous defense against infection.
+If you can keep your computer protected against viruses you are reducing the risk of a slow system.

 These programs may even be running in the background without you knowing.
 Too many programs running at the same time can considerably slow down your computer.
 Clearing up programs you never use is quick and easy to do.

 Simply go to the Start menu and open Control Panel.
 In the control panel, open Programs and Features.
 Inside this folder, you will see a list of all of the programs present on your computer.